The “What is FERPA?” playlist includes versions in English, Arabic, Spanish, Russian, Chinese, and Vietnamese.

 - The right to inspect the educational records of the student.

 - Except as may be provided by law, the right to prevent the release of any or all information from the records to any other party.
-The college will not send transcript or copies of other educational records to any other school, prospective employer or other person without written request of the student.
+The college will not send transcripts or copies of other educational records to any other school, prospective employer, or another person without the written request of the student.

-Federal law requires PCC to provide student name, address and telephone number to the military for recruiting purposes.
+Federal law requires PCC to provide student names, addresses, and telephone numbers to the military for recruiting purposes.
 If you would like your name withheld, call the Registration Office at 971-722-8888.

 Privacy Rights of Student Educational Records